IntentSoftware/docs/articles/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 ## Create an empty Application
 >[!NOTE]
->If you have already created an Application to install your module, you can skip this section and jump straight to the [Install the Module](#install-the-module) section.
+>If you have already created an Application to install your module in, you can skip this section and jump straight to the [Install the Module](#install-the-module) section.

 To get started, let's create an empty Application.
 >[!TIP]
 >Start a new instance of Intent Architect to create this application.
-It will make swapping between your Modules Solution and the Test Application contexts very easy
+It will make switching between your Modules Solution and the Test Application contexts very quickly
 1. From the home view, click `Create a new application`.
 2. Set the Application's name, location and Solution name. _NOTE: You can ignore which Application Template is selected.
 It won't affect an empty application._
 3. Click `CREATE EMPTY`.